island-is/island.is/apps/air-discount-scheme/README.md

 The API is used by airlines to verify the discount code validity and get basic booking info about the user.

-The airlines that have access to this api are `Icelandair`, `Ernir` and `Norlandair`.
+The airlines that have access to this API are `Icelandair`, `Ernir` and `Norlandair`.
 Historically some flights were booked for `Norlandair` through `Icelandair`, those flights are marked with the `Icelandair` airline but have a cooperation field with `Norlandair`.